FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 in the sense that all further Trial Load values are smaller than any current upper bound and larger than any current lower bound.

-This is also possible for MLRsearch Implementations, when the search is started with only one Search Goal instance.
+This is also possible for MLRsearch implementations, when the search is started with only one Search Goal instance.

 ### Multiple Goals and Loss Inversion

 MLRsearch Specification

 {::comment}

-    [MB101]: Specification?
+    MB101: Specification?

-    [VP]: Ok.
+    VP: Ok.

-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

 supports multiple Search Goals, making the search procedure more complicated compared to binary search with single goal, but most of the complications do not affect the final results much.